 The Saint Therese Evangelization Fund - to increase participation in parish life and support the ongoing evangelization efforts on both the parish and Diocesan level.
-This fund currently has no endowments.
+This fund is supported from the endowment from programs.

 St. Catherine Center for Special Needs Fund - to support the mission of the Center as it provides pastoral and educational support for individuals with disabilities.
-This fund currently has no endowments.